 is well-defined and induces a homotopy equivalence. \end{prop} \begin{proof} The map is well-defined since $\cE_1(A) \hotimes_D \cE_2(D) \cong \cE(A)$ as $\sC$-Hilbert $A$-$B$ bimodules, which can be seen by applying \eqref{eqn:functor.to.bimodule} for $X=\cE_1(A)$.
 To see homotopy equivalence, it suffices to show that the map $\Psi_{A,D}$ in \cref{prp:category.algebra.KK} sends $(\cE_1(A), F_{1,A}) \# (\cE_2(D), F_{2,D})$ to $(\cE_1, F_1) \# (\cE_2,F_2)$.
 Indeed, by letting $E:=\cE(A)$, $E_1:=\cE_1(A)$, and $E_2:=\cE_2(D)$, the conditions are checked as

 for $a\in\cK(Z,\cE_1(X))$, where $W_Z \colon Z \to \sH \otimes D$ is a fixed choice of embedding for each $Z \in\Obj\Mod(D)$, and for $a\in\cK(X)$,

 \end{proof}

-This, together with \cref{thm:Kasparov.product}, shows the well-definedness of the Kasparov product at the level of module category picture.
+This, together with \cref{thm:Kasparov.product}, shows the well-definedness of the Kasparov product at the level of the module category picture.
 Furthermore, we get an equivalence of Kasparov categories.
-Let $\Kas^\sC_{\rm cat}$ denote the category whose objects are separable $\sC$-module categories, morphisms are $\KK^\sC$-groups, and the composition is given by the above Kasparov product. \begin{prop} There is an equivalence of categories $\Kas^\sC$ and $\Kas^\sC_{\rm cat}$ that is an extension of $\Corr^\sC_{\rm es} \cong \Ccat^\sC $ given in \cref{thm:equivalence.category.algebra}. \end{prop} \begin{proof} The assignment $A \mapsto \Mod(A)$ and the family of isomorphisms $\cY \colon \KK^\sC(A,B) \to \KK^\sC(\Mod(A), \Mod(B))$ given in \cref{prp:category.algebra.KK}. \end{proof} By this equivalence, $\Kas^\sC_{\rm cat}$ inherits nice properties of $\Kas^\sC$ such as \cref{lem:split_exact}.
+Let $\Kas^\sC_{\rm cat}$ denote the category whose objects are separable $\sC$-module categories, morphisms are $\KK^\sC$-groups, and the composition is given by the above Kasparov product. \begin{prop} There is an equivalence of categories $\Kas^\sC$ and $\Kas^\sC_{\rm cat}$ that is an extension of $\Corr^\sC_{\rm es} \cong \Ccat^\sC $ given in \cref{thm:equivalence.category.algebra}. \end{prop} By this equivalence, $\Kas^\sC_{\rm cat}$ inherits nice properties of $\Kas^\sC$ such as \cref{lem:split_exact}.

-Finally, we observe the invariance of the $\KK^\sC$-theory under monoidal equivalence of the tensor category (cf.~\cref{rem:monoidal.invariance}).
+Finally, we observe the invariance of the $\KK^\sC$-theory under the monoidal equivalence of the tensor category (cf.~\cref{rem:monoidal.invariance}).
 This will be extended to weak Morita invariance in \cref{section:Morita}. \begin{prop} A monoidal functor $(\cS , \mathsf{s}) \colon \sC \to \sD$ induces the pull-back homomorphism